Kim-pin’ Ain’t Easy: Sarah Huckabee Sanders Says Trump Told Her “Take One For The Team” After Kim Jong Un Winked At Her

 Sarah Huckabee Sanders: “Sir, please stop.”

-Sanders goes on to describe how Trump and Kelly “howled with laughter” as they rode in the airport in president’s transport vehicle called “The Beast”.
+Sanders goes on to describe how Trump and Kelly “howled with laughter” as they rode in the airport in the president’s transport vehicle called “The Beast”.
 Here’s the final cringe-bomb:

 Trump: “Well, Sarah, that settles it.
 You’re going to North Korea and taking one for the team!
 Your husband and kids will miss you, but you’ll be a hero to your country!”